Why do child support payments go to Supportkids before coming to me?

 What if I do not want to receive my child support payments through direct deposit any longer?

 Contact our office right away if you want to cancel direct deposit.
-If funds are received after your direct deposit is cancelled, the child support payments will be loaded to a TotalPay Card.
+If funds are received after your direct deposit is canceled, the child support payments will be loaded to a TotalPay Card.

 What is a TotalPay Card?